deadlydog/deadlydog.github.io/_posts/2023-06-27-Increase-system-fault-tolerance-with-the-Stale-Cache-pattern.md

 The above is only one possible implementation of the Stale Cache pattern.
 I chose to keep it simple for the sake of this example, but there are many other things you could do to improve it.
-You may want to have it fetch fresh items in the background and return stale items immediately (refresh-ahead strategy).
+You may want to have it fetch fresh items in the background and return stale items immediately.
-You may want to store a delegate with the cache item that the `StaleMemoryCache` class can call to refresh the cache item, and move the date and `StaleMemoryCacheResult` comparison logic of when to retrieve a fresh item into the cache class (read-through strategy).
+You may want to store a delegate with the cache item that the `StaleMemoryCache` class can call to refresh the cache item, and move the date and `StaleMemoryCacheResult` comparison logic of when to retrieve a fresh item into the cache class itself.

 While this example shows how to use the Stale Cache pattern with an in-memory cache-aside strategy, it can be similarly incorporated into distributed caches, side-car caches, and other cache strategies as well.